Query expansion techniques for information retrieval: A survey: Query Expansion

 \subsubsection{Feature Distribution of Top Ranked Documents}

-Approaches discussed in this section are entirely distinct from the approaches described in earlier sections, because the query expansion techniques used in this section are not directly associated with the terms (individual or multiple) in the original query.
-This section uses the top relevant documents for query expansion in response to the initial query.
-The idea for using the top retrieved documents as a source of potential relevant documents for a user's motive comes from reference \cite{attar1977local}.
+Approaches discussed in this section are entirely distinct from the approaches described in earlier sections because the QE techniques discussed in this section are not directly associated with the terms (individual or multiple) in the original query.
+This section uses the top relevant documents for QE in response to the initial query.
+The idea for using the top retrieved documents as a source of potentially relevant documents for a user's domain of interest comes from Attar and Fraenkel \cite{attar1977local}.
 The top documents are retrieved in response to the initial query and have more detailed information about the initial query.
 This detailed information can be used for extracting the most relevant terms for expanding the initial query.
-Such query expansion approaches demonstrate collectively better result in comparison to the above approaches.
-They can be subdivided into two categories: \begin{itemize} \item Query expansion through \emph{Relevance feedback.} Query expansion terms are extracted from the retrieved documents in response to the initial query and the user decides the relevance of the results. \item Query expansion through \emph{Pseudo-relevance feedback.} Query expansion terms are extracted from the top ranked documents in response to the initial query.
+Such QE approaches demonstrate collectively better result in comparison to the above approaches.
+They can be subdivided into two categories: \begin{itemize} \item Query expansion through \emph{Relevance feedback.} Query expansion terms are extracted from the retrieved documents in response to the initial query and the user decides the relevance of the results. \item Query expansion through \emph{Pseudo-relevance feedback.} Query expansion terms are extracted from the top-ranked documents in response to the initial query.

 \end{itemize}